mnot/I-D/rfc5988bis/draft.md

 relation types coincide in the same link.
 Such links should be serialised in the Link header using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.

-# Notes on Using the Link Header with the Atom Format
+# Using the Link Header with the Atom Format

 Atom conveys links in the atom:link element, with the "href" attribute indicating the link target and the "rel" attribute containing the relation type.
 The context of the link is either a feed